The Legal Analyst Synthesist

 III.
 JURISPRUDENCE

 17. Rules vs. Standards.
 A rule is that you can’t use testimony if the Miranda rights are not read, and you can use testimony if the rights are read.
 A standard is that a confession cannot be “coerced.”
 The distinction between rules and standards is not always that clear.
+There are inevitable tradeoffs between them, concerning abuse of hypertechnicalities, problems of precision and fair notice, accountability, and cost of application.

 18. Slippery Slopes.
 Even if decision number 1 is acceptable it will lead to a parade of “decision n” horribles.
 Tennessee court: if we allow mixed-race marriages, next we will have harems in Memphis.
-Handgun registration leads to confiscation, gay marriage leads to legalizing polygamy, assisted suicide leads to mercy killing.
+Gay marriage leads to legalizing polygamy, handgun registration leads to handgun confiscation, assisted suicide leads to mercy killing.
 The parade may or may not be plausible; one can always draw the line somewhere.
-“Taxation is not confiscation while this Court sits.”
-Distinguish whether the first decision lowers the cost of the second one (registration facilitates confiscation); affects attitudes (9/11 affected attitudes toward surveillance); entails concern for equal treatment (mercy killing); or raises prospect of power abuse (advertising will increase marijuana use).
+“The power to tax is not the power to destroy while this Court sits.”
+Farnsworth skillfully distinguishes whether the first decision lowers the cost of the second one (registration facilitates confiscation); affects attitudes (9/11 affected attitudes toward surveillance); entails concern for equal treatment (mercy killing); or raises prospect of power abuse (advertising will increase marijuana use).
+This breakdown of the responses to a slippery slope argument may be the most valuable part of the entire book.

 19. Acoustic Separation.
 A fancy term for situations where there is a difference between the rule that is publicly announced and the rule that is actually applied.
 Consider the necessity defense in criminal law, available to sudden decisions but not to booby-traps.
 When making a snap decision, you won’t be thinking about what the legal rule is, so the legal rule won’t penalize behavior that would be sanctioned if premeditated.
 The publicly announced strict fiduciary standard isn’t always applied to corporate directors in the absence of self-dealing.